SycopeSolutions/Integrations/phpipam/README.md

   // List of phpIPAM instances to synchronize data from
   // The integration supports multiple instances
-  // In case of duplicates, the instance higher on the list takes priority "phpipam_hosts": [
+  // In case of address or subnet duplicates, the instance higher on the list takes priority "phpipam_hosts": [
     {
       // Base URL of the phpIPAM instance